jaegertracing/documentation/content/_client_libs/client-libraries.md

 ### Timeline

 We plan to continue accepting pull requests and making new releases of Jaeger clients **through the end of 2021**.
-From 2022 we will enter a code freeze period **for 6 months**, during which we will no longer accept pull requests with new features, only with security-related fixes.
-After that the client library repositories will be archived and accept no new changes.
+In January 2022 we will enter a code freeze period **for 6 months**, during which we will no longer accept pull requests with new features, with the exception of security-related fixes.
+After that we will archive the client library repositories and will no longer accept new changes.

 ### Migration to OpenTelemetry

 The OpenTelemetry project is working on publishing the migration guides from OpenTracing API to OpenTelemetry SDKs via OpenTracing bridges/shims.
-There may be different level of maturity and features in the SDKs.
+There may be different levels of maturity and features in the SDKs.
 We will keep updating the information below as more of it becomes available.

 **Baggage support**: OpenTelemetry implements baggage propagation differently from OpenTracing and they are not completely equivalent.
 In OpenTelemetry the `context` layer sits below the tracing API and relies on immutable context objects, whereas baggage in OpenTracing is stored in a `span` which is mutable (and may occasionally lead to tricky race conditions when starting children spans).